-We urge you to carefully read this manual from cover to cover.
-Take time to understand the information on general safety rules, operating hazards, and operating procedures.
-Understand how all gauges, indicator lights, and controls function.
+We urge you to first carefully read the manual from cover to cover.
+Take time to read and understand the information on general safety rules and operating hazards.
+Acquaint yourself with the various procedures in this manual.
+Understand how BDI gauge, indicator lights, and control functions.
+Please contact your authorized CLARK dealer for the answers to any questions you may have about your lift truck's features, operation, or manuals.